zhaoyao91/random-object-language/README.md

 ##### options

 - **values?: array** - all available values.
-- **valuesRef?: any** - specify the reference of the collection of all available values. syntax should be defined by the implementation.
 - **weights?: array of number** - weights of corresponding values.
-- **weightsRef?: any** - specify the reference of the collection of weights. syntax should be defined by the implementation.

 **notes**

-- there must be exact one of `values` or `valuesRef`.
-- `weights` and `weightsRef` are exclusive.
-- the default value of weight is 1.
+- the default weight is 1.

 #### "dependant"